kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 Test that the API still works after this change by calling the health and check-image endpoints.
 The application code doesn't need to change because it still reads from the OPENAI_API_KEY environment variable.

+### Step 10: Create project README

+Create a comprehensive README.md file in the project root to document the API for users and developers.
+The README should include project description, features, local development setup instructions, deployment instructions, API endpoint documentation, configuration options, and cost estimates.

+Working directory is the project root.

+The complete content for the README.md file is provided in the "README.md Content" section of this ExecPlan (see below in Artifacts and Notes).
+Create the file README.md and use that content.

+Expected outcome: A README.md file exists in the project root with comprehensive documentation that allows new users and developers to understand the project, set it up locally, and deploy it to GCP Cloud Run.

 ## Validation and Acceptance

 The system follows Test-Driven Development with visual validation.
 Each milestone must be fully validated before proceeding to the next.
-The system is successfully implemented when all of the following are true.
+The system is successfully implemented when all validation criteria below are met.

+### Local Development Validation (Complete BEFORE Docker)

+These tests must ALL pass before proceeding to containerization.
+This is the critical TDD validation checkpoint.

-First, local development works: Running uvicorn app.main:app --reload --port 8080 from the project root with the virtual environment activated starts a web server at http://localhost:8080.
+Local server starts: Running uvicorn app.main:app --reload --port 8080 from the project root with the virtual environment activated starts a web server at http://localhost:8080.
 Visiting http://localhost:8080/ shows the web UI with file upload interface displaying a modern, polished design with gradient background and white card container.
 Visiting /docs shows interactive API documentation with Swagger UI displaying the root GET endpoint (serves web UI), health GET endpoint, check-image POST endpoint, and check-image-base64 POST endpoint.

-Second, image classification works: Uploading a test image via POST /check-image returns valid JSON containing these fields: status with value either "Safe" or "Not Safe", reason with a text explanation, confidence with a number between 0 and 1, categories with an object containing boolean flags for each category like sexual, hate, violence, and category_scores with an object containing numeric scores for each category.
+API classification works: Uploading a test image via POST /check-image returns valid JSON containing these fields: status with value either "Safe" or "Not Safe", reason with a text explanation, confidence with a number between 0 and 1, categories with an object containing boolean flags for each category like sexual, hate, violence, and category_scores with an object containing numeric scores for each category.

-Third, safe image test passes: Uploading a clearly safe image such as a landscape, building, or everyday object returns JSON with "status": "Safe" and confidence above 0.9.
+Safe image test passes: Uploading a clearly safe image such as a landscape, building, or everyday object returns JSON with "status": "Safe" and confidence above 0.9.

-Fourth, unsafe image test passes: Uploading an image with nudity or sexual content returns JSON with "status": "Not Safe" and reason mentioning "Sexual content detected" or similar.
+Unsafe image test passes: Uploading an image with nudity or sexual content returns JSON with "status": "Not Safe" and reason mentioning "Sexual content detected" or similar.
 Use appropriate test images that comply with OpenAI's usage policies.

-Fifth, browser testing passes BEFORE containerization: All tests in Step 5 (Web UI loads, safe image classification, NSFW image classification, error handling, API documentation) must pass successfully when running locally without Docker.
-You must visually confirm the web interface works, upload test images through the browser, and see correct color-coded results (green for safe, red for unsafe) before proceeding to Docker.
-This is the critical TDD validation checkpoint.
+Browser testing passes: All tests in Step 5 (Web UI loads, safe image classification, NSFW image classification, error handling, API documentation) must pass successfully when running locally without Docker.
+You must visually confirm the web interface works, upload test images through the browser, and see correct color-coded results (green for safe, red for unsafe).

+OpenAI integration verified: The API returns responses with detailed category_scores that show various numeric scores.
+These scores could only come from OpenAI's moderation model, confirming the integration works.
+If you see errors like "invalid API key" the API key is wrong.
+If you see errors like "model not found" the OpenAI API may have changed and the code needs updating per the notes section.

+Do not proceed to Docker until all local validation tests pass.

+### Docker Validation (Complete AFTER Local, BEFORE Cloud Run)

-Sixth, Docker build succeeds AFTER local validation: Only after completing browser testing, running docker build -t nsfw-checker . completes without errors and produces an image.
-Running docker run -p 8080:8080 -e OPENAI_API_KEY=key nsfw-checker starts the service and it's accessible at localhost:8080.
+Docker build succeeds: After completing all local browser testing, running docker build -t nsfw-checker . completes without errors and produces an image.

+Container runs correctly: Running docker run -p 8080:8080 -e OPENAI_API_KEY=key nsfw-checker starts the service and it's accessible at localhost:8080.
 Calling the health endpoint returns the healthy status.
 The web UI should work identically inside Docker as it did locally.

+Do not proceed to Cloud Run until Docker validation passes.

+### Cloud Run Validation (Final Production Validation)

-Seventh, Cloud Run deployment succeeds: After running the gcloud run deploy command, the service is live at a Cloud Run URL like https://nsfw-checker-xyz.run.app.
+Deployment succeeds: After running the gcloud run deploy command, the service is live at a Cloud Run URL like https://nsfw-checker-xyz.run.app.
 Visiting the URL with /health appended returns {"status":"healthy"}.

-Eighth, Cloud Run image check works: Using curl or an HTTP client to POST an image to the Cloud Run URL at the /check-image endpoint returns the same JSON structure as local testing.
+Image classification works in production: Using curl or an HTTP client to POST an image to the Cloud Run URL at the /check-image endpoint returns the same JSON structure as local testing.
 This proves the deployed service works end-to-end including receiving requests, processing images, calling OpenAI, and returning results.

-Ninth, OpenAI integration is verified: The API returns responses with detailed category_scores that show various numeric scores.
-These scores could only come from OpenAI's moderation model, confirming the integration works.
-If you see errors like "invalid API key" the API key is wrong.
-If you see errors like "model not found" the OpenAI API may have changed and the code needs updating per the notes section.

-Tenth, web UI works in production: Visiting the Cloud Run service URL in a web browser displays the web UI.
+Web UI works in production: Visiting the Cloud Run service URL in a web browser displays the web UI.
 Uploading an image through the web interface shows the classification result formatted nicely on the page, proving the static file serving and frontend JavaScript work correctly in the deployed environment.

 ### Testing Commands